DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **🔥Corrective**: a corrective control modifies the environment to return systems to normal after an unwanted or unauthorized activity as occurred; it attempts to correct any problems resulting from a security incident
   - **🔥Recovery**: An extension of corrective controls but have more advanced or complex abilities; a recovery control attempts to repair or restore resources, functions, and capabilities after a security policy violation
     - recovery controls typically address more significant damaging events compared to corrective controls, especially when security violations may have occurred
-  - **🔥Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies
+  - **🔥Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies.
+Notifications and procedures like the signs posted at doors for are examples of directive access controls.
   - 🔥Security through obscurity attempts to hide the details of security controls to add security to them
 - 1.10.6 Control assessments (security and privacy)
   - Periodically assess security and privacy controls: what’s working, what isn’t